|

 Science tray set up for frankenstein's frozen brain Halloween science activityPin

-Eventually, your frozen brain will melt away to a puddle of water for perfectly easy clean up.
-You could put the water back in the mold and freeze it again to demonstrate reversible change.
-Ice is a great example of that!
+As the brain melts, it will eventually become a puddle of water for easy clean-up.
+For extra learning, pour the water back into the mold and freeze it again to demonstrate reversible change.

 Mostly melted frozen brain Halloween science experimentPin